Galapagos Hawk: Peru and Galapagos

 The Pisac complex, set high above and visible from the eponymous colonial village you will visit, is built on terraces carved into the steep hillsides.
 The engineering and preservation are unrivalled.
 From the flat valley floor this intricate hillside rises up like a green staircase to the heavens.

-Travelling by train from Ollantaytambo, you reach the ruins of Machu Picchu.
+Travelling for just 2hrs by train from Ollantaytambo, you reach the ruins of Machu Picchu.
 As the river Urubamba enters its narrow gorge between thickly-forested granite hills, there is room only for a single track, which hugs the right bank and passes through hamlets that are no more than a collection of shacks beside the railway.
-Close to the foot of the mountain on a saddle of which the citadel was built is the bustling village of Machu Picchu , dedicated to serving the many visitors with artisan markets, bars and restaurants.
+Close to the foot of the mountain on a saddle of which the citadel was built is the bustling village of Machu Picchu (formerly known as Aguas Calientes), dedicated to serving the many visitors with artisan markets, bars and restaurants.

 The majestic ruined city, reclaimed from tropical cloud forest, is reached by minibus up a sinuous road, or on foot up a near vertical rocky path.
 The American explorer Hiram Bingham discovered it in 1911, by which time it was completely buried beneath jungle vegetation.
 It is perhaps the ruins’ location, on a ridge spur amid forested peaks and above a roaring river canyon, that most ignites the imagination.
 You will have a guided tour of the ruins.

 There is the option to return to the ruins with time to walk one of the many trails within the site itself, such as the hike to the vertiginous Inca Bridge, carved into a cliff edge.
-You can climb the tortuously steep Huayna Picchu mountain on the other side of the valley.
+You can climb the tortuously steep Huayna Picchu mountain on the other side of the valley (please enquire with the office, as spaces are limited and it's necessary to pre-book).
 Your tour leader will be on hand to talk through the various walking options.
 In the afternoon return to Cusco, arriving in the early evening.

 Today you set out on the lake aboard a motor boat to visit the Uros Islands: gliding over the deep glacial waters on a sunny day is a definite highlight.
 You alight on the floating islands, constructed entirely from the lake’s tortora reeds – the same material used to build their canoes - and the ground moves almost imperceptibly beneath your feet.
 During severe storms, the islands may break up into smaller islets.
 Once devoted to fishing, the inhabitants now earn their living mainly through selling handicrafts to tourists and, while this is a unique experience, it has the air of a living museum.